Buy Now Pay Later Companies in Australia: provider comparisons, how to sign up and tips to manage a BNPL account

 BNPL giant Zip* has more than 2 million customers across Australia and New Zealand and is available to use across thousands of retailers both in-store and online.
-Its Zip Pay option is available for purchases from $350 and under $3,000 (with a separate Zip Money account available for spending $1,000 - $5,000).
-You'll be able to choose between weekly, fortnightly and monthly payment options, and if you pay your closing balance in full each month Zip will waive the monthly fee.
-It also offers a tap to pay everywhere feature.
+Its Zip Pay option is available for purchases from $350 and under $1,000 while Zip Money is available for spending between $1,000 - $5,000 for regular customers.
+Zip Pay is interest free and has no establishment fee.
+Meanwhile, Zip Money may have a one off establishment fee for new customers, and charges interest at a variable rate of 25.9% p.a. after an initial 3 months interest free (this may be extended by the retailer).
+For both services, you'll be able to choose between weekly, fortnightly and monthly payment options, and if you pay your closing balance in full each month Zip will waive the $7.95 monthly fee.
+Zip offers easy in-store and online payments anywhere that Visa is accepted, added to your Apple Pay or Google Pay account.

 - Maximum account limit of $2,000